ml-w/pytorch_mri_hnn_node/notes.md

 v handle min max
 v merge nodes - produce more

-cli for the prgms
+v cli for the prgms
+check output
 see if can handle two masks in the same layer train test split at patient level program

-use aug5, has 88 matted nodes
-need to run extract nodes on aug5 and get farn the merged nodes to another folder